helloleah/fleetwood-slack/README.md

 2. On Event Subscriptions page, enable events (if not already enabled)
 3. In request URL, put ngrok URL plus `/slack/events`, e.g. `https://8eb44499712a.ngrok.io/slack/events`
 4. Click Subscribe to Bot Events
-5. Add the Bot User Event `app_mention`, which will subscribe to message events that mention our bot
+5. Click Add Bot User Event and add the  `app_mention` event, which will subscribe to message events that mention our bot

 Be sure to `/invite` the bot to a channel in your Slack workspace, then try @-mentioning the bot.